owickstrom/wickstrom.tech/blog/src/_posts/2021-03-01-first-winter-clearing-weeds-planting-trees.md

 barbed wire.

 These two have become my mortal enemies, the main targets of this operation.
-Blackberries is weed that is notoriusly hard to get rid of, and Cytisus scoparius is classified as invasive in some countries, though not in Sweden.
+Blackberries, while tasty, is a weed that is notoriusly hard to get rid of.
+Cytisus scoparius is classified as invasive in some countries, though not in Sweden.

 I cleared out a very small portion, including some very promising oaklings.
 While scarred, my motivation was now on top.
 I ordered a